-Flexibility and mobility is aimed at mobilising joints and elongating muscles throughout the body.
+Flexibility and mobility are aimed at mobilizing joints and elongating muscles throughout the body.
 It is important to have healthy tennis players carry minimum tension throughout their bodies, especially certain areas that get heavily used.
 Having a “long and strong” young athlete should be your focus.
-If young tennis players aren’t flexible it is very hard to build the essential layers of strength, power and speed.
+If young tennis players aren’t flexible it is very hard to build the essential layers of strength, power, and speed.

-Here is some great dynamic flexibility exercises for junior tennis players:
+Here are some great dynamic flexibility exercises for junior tennis players:

 Before you start trying to get faster and more powerful, you need to build a solid strength foundation.

 Having a strength plan is vital for injury prevention, boosting performance, and building a confident player.
 In our opinion, performing a tennis strength program for a young tennis athlete should be the first step in preparing them for future development.
 No matter how good your player is now, without a good strength foundation they will not reach their true potential.
 We are very passionate about Junior Strength Training and one thing I can promise you, if you don’t do it correctly from the start, you are going to have problems down the track!
 (Injuries and physical frustration stop most young athletes from playing).
 It is important to get educated on this topic as there are things you can do wrong e.g. training young players like adults, getting them lifting weights too early, not teaching them the right technique.